 The Streamline performance analyzer is a sample-based profiler which can present detailed performance information about the Arm CPU and Mali GPU present in a device.
 Recent versions of Streamline have included a set of predefined templates which can be used to easily select a set of data sources to use, and control how they are visualized.
-The latest release of Streamline, included in Arm Mobile Studio, includes a number of improvements to the Mali GPU templates for the Mali Bifrost GPU family.
+The latest release of Streamline, included in Arm Mobile Studio 2019.0 and Arm Development Studio 2019.0, includes a number of improvements to the Mali GPU templates for the Mali Bifrost GPU family.
 This article walks through the use of the template for a Mali-G72 GPU.

 This blog assumes that the reader has familiarity with graphics terminology, in particular relating to tile-based rendering GPU architectures.
 Some useful quick-start guides on these topics can be found here: